-"Home occupation" is a use classification which primarily involves work-related activities carried out in a dwelling unit for monetary gain by a resident.
+["Home occupation" is a use classification which primarily involves work-related activities carried out in a dwelling unit for monetary gain by a resident.
 Home occupation is considered an accessory use in the resident's dwelling unit;

-"Hospital" is a use classification which primarily consists of institutions providing health services, primarily for inpatients and medical or surgical care of the sick or injured, including related facilities as laboratories, outpatient departments, training facilities, central service facilities, and staff offices;
+"Hospital" is a use classification which primarily consists of institutions providing health services, primarily for inpatients and medical or surgical care of the sick or injured, including related facilities as laboratories, outpatient departments, training facilities, central service facilities, and staff offices;]

-"Hotel" is a use classification for a building or group of buildings containing rooms connected together, constituting an independent living unit.
-A hotel generally includes a lobby, clerk's desk or counter with twenty-four-hour clerk service and facilities for registration and keeping of records relating to hotel guests; "Improvement permit" means and includes a permit approved and issued by the executive director authorizing any improvement project;
+"Hotel" is a use classification for a building or group of buildings containing rooms [connected together, constituting] that constitute an independent living unit.
+A hotel generally includes a lobby, clerk's desk or counter with twenty-four-hour clerk service and facilities for registration [and] or keeping of records relating to hotel guests;

+"Improvement permit" means and includes a permit approved and issued by the executive director authorizing any improvement project;

-"Improvement project" means and includes any man-made change over, upon, under, or across improved or unimproved real property performed on a lot of 40,000 square feet or less within the Kalaeloa CDD;
+"Improvement project" means and includes any human-made change over, upon, under, or across improved or unimproved real property performed on a lot [of 40,000 square feet or less] within the Kalaeloa CDD[;] that meets transect-specific area thresholds.
+See Figure 1.1-B (permit type thresholds matrix), date ed , mac le a a part t of this chapter, and attached at the end of this chap pter;

-"Indoor recreation" is a use classification which primarily involves participant sports conducted within an enclosed building.
-Typical uses include bowling alleys, billiard parlors, pool halls, indoor ice or roller skating rinks, indoor racquetball courts, indoor batting cages, and health or fitness clubs;
+["Indoor recreation" is a use classification which primarily involves participant sports conducted within an enclosed building.
+Typical uses include bowling alleys, billiard parlors, pool halls, indoor ice or roller skating rinks, indoor racquetball courts, indoor batting cages, and health or fitness clubs;]